 TIP: Any cut you make on LP Siding needs to be primed before painting.

-- attach using the correct type of nail and attach to a stud (2×4)
+- Secure using the correct type of nail and attach to a stud (2×4)

-- be mindful of the tung and groove.
-Too close to the groove could create you a problem
+- Be mindful of the tongue and groove.
+Too close to the groove could create a problem

-- use a chalk-line to help you know where a stud is.
-We actually marked each siding panel before installing.
-This way we knew exactly where the studs were.
+- Use a chalk-line to help you know where a stud is.
+We actually marked each siding panel before installing so we knew exactly where the studs were.

-- Use a hammer to hammer in any nails that are not flush with the siding or slightly indented.
+- Use a hammer to adjust any nails that are not flush with the siding or slightly indented.

-- We precut all window and door opening with a jig saw before installing but this can be done after.
+- We precut all window and door openings with a jig saw before installing but this can be done after.

 LET’S TALK ABOUT THE DOOR

-Now that the siding is added we need to talk about the door before adding the trim.
+Now that the siding is attached, we need to discuss the door before adding the trim.
 If you will be using a regular exterior house door, you will not need to worry about this.
-But if you are building the door, like us, this is something you need to do.
+But if you are building the shed door, like us, this is something you need to do:

 1) Add a sill nosing weatherstrip to the door opening.
 This will help protect the floor and edge of the siding when moving things in and out of the shed.